zubeydesisman/programming-univbasics-4-array-concept-review-lab-seattle-web-102819/README.md

-# Finding Data In Arrays
+# Using Loops and Arrays to Find Data

 ## Learning Goals

 - Work with arrays and loops to extract specific values
 - Use loops to compare values in an array
-- Build an array sorting method

 ## Introduction